fer-osorio/DES/README.md

 # DES
 First uploading.
 This is a Cpp project that implements the DES encryption  algorithm  in C++.
-At  this point  we are  able to encript just .txtfiles.
+At  this moment we are  able to encript just .txt files.
 SOME COMMENTS ON THE CODE ARE NEEDED.
+ERROR HANDLING IS LIMITED.
+IMPROVEMENT ON THE MEMORY MANAGEMENT IS NEEDED.

-NOTE: Sorry for the bad grammar; english is not my first language
+NOTE: Sorry for the bad grammar; I'm not a native english speaker.